replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

 ## Detailed Design

-- TODO: specify the public APIs we expect users of Troubleshoot to consumem, e.g.
+- TODO: specify the public APIs we expect users of Troubleshoot to consume, e.g.
   - collect()
   - redact()
   - analyze()